trungle14/MrGreen-JekyllTheme/tabs/achievement.md

       Won the visiting trip to Google, Facebook, Amazon and NUS in Singapore <b style=\"float: right;\">2018</b>"

     - type: id_experience
+      title: "Asia Youth International Model United Nations"
+      info:  "Being selected as the official delegate joining the AYIMUN 2018 among 12500 applicants over the world.
+Collaborate with delegates come from over 30 different countries to debate upon pressing issues, negotiate and form resolutions to solve the most pressing issues of the world.  <b style=\"float: right;\">2018</b>"

+    - type: id_experience
       title: "1st Prize in National Olympic Contest of Econometrics and Applications"
       info:  "Awarded the 1st prize by Central Vietnam Student Association with the research of 'Determinants of the possibilities by investors’ risk-taking: Empirical evidence from Vietnam' among 100+ research reports from 28 universities and institutes in Vietnam.
 In those reports, only the best 8 ones were chosen to report on the           final round.
 The goal of this competition is also to concentrate on developing mathematical, statistical, and econometric models that could be applied to solve practical problems in Economics, Finance, and Administration.  <b style=\"float: right;\">2017</b>"